 Sometimes an apparent hang turns out to be, in fact, a loop.
 For example, a bug in a VM process that causes one or more threads to go into an infinite loop can consume all available CPU cycles.

-prstat -L -p pid can be used to report the statistics for all lightweight processes (LWPs) in the target process and thus will identify the threads that are consuming a lot of CPU cycles.
+prstat -L -p pid can be used to report the statistics for all lightweight processes (LWPs) in the target process and therefore will identify the threads that are consuming a lot of CPU cycles.

 This chapter contains the following sections:

 If a VM process appears to be looping, the first step is to try to get a thread dump.
 If a thread dump can be obtained, it will often be clear which thread is looping.
-If the looping thread can be identified, then the trace stack in the thread dump can provide direction on where (and maybe why) the thread is looping.
+If the looping thread can be identified, then the trace stack in the thread dump can provide the direction on where (and maybe why) the thread is looping.

 If the application console (standard input/output) is available, then press the Control+\ key combination (on Oracle Solaris or Linux) or the Control+Break key combination (on Windows) to cause the HotSpot VM to print a thread dump, including thread state.
 On Oracle Solaris and Linux operating systems the thread dump can also be obtained by sending a